State's new coronavirus cases drop 34% in day to 4,544; deaths subside to 44

 Florida's new coronavirus cases rose to 4,544, which 35 percent lower than the day before, as deaths increased by 44, which is 29 less than a day ago.
 But with fewer tests, the state's first-time daily positivity rate increased from 7.95 percent to 9.95 and Palm Beach County rose from 7.24 percent to 10.09, figures that are the highest in three months, the Florida Health Department announced Saturday afternoon.

 The state considers anything 5 percent and above a "danger" threshold.
-Tests were under 50,000 for only the second in time weeks as sites were closed last weekend after thereafter because of the tropical storm.
+Tests were under 50,000 for only the second in time weeks as sites were closed last weekend and thereafter because of the Topical Storm Eta and Veterans Day on Thursday.

 Florida first-time daily infection rate of tests reported by labs Friday was the highest since 10.29 on Aug.
 10 and ended three days under 8 percent.
 The rate four days ago of 8.32 was highest since 9.65 on Aug.
 12. The two-week low was 5.79 on Oct.
 31.

 Palm Beach County's percentage rate was the highest since 10.2 percent on Aug.
 4. Two days earlier, it was 7.23 percent, among nine of the 14 past days under 8 percent, including a low of 4.61 percent on Nov.
 5. Five days ago the rate of 8.61 was the highest since 8.81 on Aug.
-10, not including a date dump when it was 8.68 two weeks ago.
-The rate was 1.92 on Oct.
+10, not including a date dump when it was 8.68 on Oct.
+9. The rate was 1.92 on Oct.
 11, which was the smallest since 1.5 percent on May 19.

 The state's total daily positivity rate rose to 11.41 percent on 49,61 tests, which is the highest since 12.11 on Aug.
 16 on 34,423 tests one day after 9.18 on 94,767 tests.
 The last time it was 10 percent or more was 10.33 on Aug.
 31. The two-week low was 7.35 percent on Nov.
 4. Only 20,987 tests were reported Sept.
 27 and the record test total was 142,964 July 11.